BryceCanyonCounty/bcc-scene/README.md

 ## TODO
 - Create a config toggle for sql vs json storage, add sql support (db will give longer lived persistence to the scene texts)
+- Add a Vue based UI (for funsies).

  ## Dependency
  - Vorp Core